 These phones allowed the users to use a simple keypad to dial the numbers that they wanted to call.
 Each key on the keypad would transmit a certain frequency that made the operator know the number that one intends to call.
 These phones were so much better than the rotary phones.
 However, they were vulnerable to spoofing.
 People could use blue boxes to make long distance calls for free.

 The answering machine helped a lot to change people’s behavior.
 It allowed the caller to leave a message when there was no one to answer a phone call.
 These phone accessories were not popular initially.
 They became popular in the 1960s.
 Originally cassette tapes were used to record the messages.
 Later on, the cassette tapes were replaced by digital answering machines.
 Today, people use their cell phones’ voicemail.

 The first portable phones made it possible for people to use their phones anywhere.
 They no longer needed to be attached to a base station.
 Potable phones became very popular in the 1980s.
 Initially, they allowed people to talk from any part of their houses.
 Today’s portable phones allow people to communicate from literally anywhere in the world – from a Villa in Cancun to a storm shelter in Springfield, MO, to a Starbucks in Tokyo.
 The Motorola DynaTAC 8000X was the first commercially available portable phone.
 It was released in 1984.
 Many mobile phones have been developed since.
 Mobile phones have been getting better and better.
 Today, people have smartphones.
 The first smartphone, the iPhone was introduced by Apple in 2007.
 The first ever Android phone, the HTC Dream was launched in October 2008.
 Smartphones make it possible for people to do things that could only be done on computers on their phones.

-Zion Recovery Center Utah has one of the best faith based addiction treatment programs we have found.
+Zion Recovery Center Utah has one of the best faith based drug treatment centers we have found.
 Don’t fight by yourself, let someone fight with you and call today.